zipCoder933/Xbuilders/README.md

 We split the implementation features into a list of items that can be completed in a very short time period.
 Each item should be able to be completed in roughly 2 hours:

 ## Features
-1. Add copy/paste tools
+* Add copy/paste tools
-9. Add doors as blocks
+* Add doors as blocks
-10. fix parameters of some of the blocks (leaves,etc)
+* fix parameters of some of the blocks (leaves,etc)
-9. important features
-   2. Player spawn position must actually work
+* Player spawn position must be set in a safe place when entering the world
-   4. Add JSON settings
+* Add JSON settings
-10. performance optimizations
+* performance optimizations when traveling thru world

 # multiplayer